Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 /*
    {body} >> will have this background #121212.

-   {.par} >> any element that has (par) class in the normal mode, its texts color will be changed to #b1b1b1 in the dark mode.
+   {.par} >> any element has (par) class in the normal mode, its texts color will be changed to #b1b1b1 in the dark mode.

-   {.dark-color}  >> this class is a dynamic class, you haven't to add it manually to any text in your App. but to play it automatically when switching to dark mode you MUST add to the text that you want to use this helper class with it in the dark mode another class called (text-for-dark), so the text will take the color of #f7f7f7
+   {.dark-color}  >> this class is a dynamic class, you don't need to add it manually to any text in your App, but to trigger it automatically when switching to dark mode you MUST add to the text that you want to use this helper class with it in the dark mode another class called (text-for-dark), so the text will get the color of #f7f7f7

-   {.dark-box}  >> this class is a dynamic class, you haven't to add it manually to any element in your App. but to play it automatically when switching to dark mode you MUST add to the element that you want to use this helper class with it in the dark mode another class called (box-for-dark), so the element will take the background color of #f7f7f7
+   {.dark-box}  >> this class is a dynamic class, you don't need to add it manually to any element in your App, but to trigger it automatically when switching to dark mode you MUST add to the element that you want to use this helper class with it in the dark mode another class called (box-for-dark), so the element will get the background color of #f7f7f7

    {.shadow} >> any element that has (shadow) class in the normal mode, its box shadow will be changed to have a color with rgba(126, 126, 126, .6) in the dark mode.

-   Note: Every color and background color used in the dark mode is chosen precisely depending on the material designs rules.
+   Note: Every color and background color used in the dark mode is chosen precisely depending on the material design rules.
 */
 ```

-#### Fourth: Fully components examples (ready to use)
+#### Fourth: Full components examples (ready to use)

 * Component Example 1: